How to Build Your Own Portable Power Station

 Battery

 I saw the FLLEEYPOWER 12V 6Ah LiFePO4 Battery on Vine.
 Its small capacity meant it wasn’t going to run big loads for hours.
 P=IV, so 144W would use 12 amps (12A) at 12 volts (12V).
-This battery could run that load for 1/2 hour at most.
+This battery is only rated for continuous discharge of 6A in 1 hour, or 72W, and 144W for 3-5 seconds.
 The dimensions are small though.
 I thought it would fit in an ammo can.

 12V Output DC Power